 Flexion is present when the baby's chin is near his or her chest (Fig. 7-1A).
 The posterior part of the vertex is the presenting part, and the occiput is the denominator

-The position with neither flexion nor extension is called the military ...
+The position with neither flexion nor extension is called ...